Streampunk/ledger/README.md

 ## License

 This software is released under the Apache 2.0 license.
-Copyright 2016 Christine S MacNeill.
+Copyright 2016 Streampunk Media Ltd.